dmparrishphd/Python4th/2b/Tutorial/body8A.md

     OK> ?
     TABS    TABS    TABS    TABS

-Ariadne does not control the amount of space output when a tab character is printed.
+_Ariadne does not control the amount of space output when a tab character is printed._
+That task is left to the environment in which Ariadne (and the underlying Python 3) are running.

 ## line upon line, line upon line